dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/auxiliary-iPDF417Details.md

 ### hasRightRowIndicator

-Represents whether the PDF417 barcode has the right row indicator.
-If 1, has left row indicator.
-If 0, don't have left row indicator.
+Indicates whether the right row indicator of the PDF417 code exists.
+If the value is 1, the PDF417 barcode has the right row indicator.
+Otherwise, it does not have the right row indicator.
+The right row indicator is used to denote the end of a row in the barcode.

 <div class="sample-code-prefix"></div>
 >- Objective-C